mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 And then after that – well, mind associates and attaches.

-So, according to my talk yesterday, we are always seeing *before* zazen and *after* zazen.
-We miss the middle, that is *real* zazen.
+So, according to my talk yesterday, we are always seeing the *before* zazen and *after* zazen.
+We miss the *middle*; that is *real* zazen.
 We always understand zazen before zazen and after zazen, or you before zazen, you after zazen.
-We always look and check, analyze ourself, but we miss the most important zazen and practice [as] the middle.
+We always look and check, analyze, et cetera, but we miss the most important zazen and practice [as] the middle.
 Is that clear?

 **Same person:** Mmm-hmm.